Muthukulam: Geography

 Muthukulam is a small backwater village in Central Kerala.
 It is bordered by the Kanyakumari-Panvel National Highway 66 on the east and the backwaters to the west.
 A narrow strip of land comprising Aratupuzha village beyond the backwaters separates Muthukulam from the Arabian sea in the West.
-The nearest major town is Haripad which is well connected by Haripad-Muthukulam-Kayamkulam road.
+The nearest major town is Kayamkulam which is well connected by Haripad-Muthukulam-Kayamkulam road.
 The nearest railway station are Haripad(HAD) and Kayamkulam(KYJ).

 Landmarks

 The Rajiv Gandhi Combined Cycle Power Plant, RGCCPP (aka National Thermal Power Corporation), the first thermal power plant in Kerala, is situated at Choolatheruvu in Muthukulam.

-Pandavarkaavu Temple which is one of the oldest and important temples in the erstwhile Travancore is the major attraction of Muthukulam.
+Pandavarkavu Devi Temple which is one of the oldest and important temples in the erstwhile Travancore is the major attraction of Muthukulam.
 The temple which is believed to have been installed by Kunti Devi, Mother of the Pandavas, has goddess Durga as the presiding deity.
 According to legend, each Pandavas had installed an idol of Lord Vishnu in the five places on the banks of the River Pampa and their mother installed Durga at Muthukulam.
 They developed an idol with clay and offered it 'Kadalipazham' a variety of banana.
 Still 'Kadalipazham' serving to goddess is practiced by devotees.
 The shrines installed by pandavas dedicated to Lord Vishnu at Thrichitat, Thiruppuliyoor, Thiruvaranmula, Thiruvanvandoor and Thrikkodithanam, located in central Kerala districts, are collectively called ‘Pandava Temples’ of the state.
 According to legend, the idol of Thrichittat temple was installed by the eldest Pandava Yuddhishtra, Tiruppuliyoor by Bheema, Thiruvaranmula by Arjuna and the idols of Tiruvanvandoor and Thrikkodithanam temples respectively by youngest ones Nakula and Sahadeva.

-Travancore Devaswom Board (TDB) is drawing up an ambitious pilgrim tourism circuit programme connecting the ‘Pandava temples’ under the Centre’s ‘Swadesh Darshan’ scheme, which is meant for theme-based development of destinations.
+Travancore Devaswom Board (TDB) is drawing up an ambitious pilgrim tourism circuit programme connecting the ‘Pandava temples’ under the centre's ‘Swadesh Darshan’ scheme, which is meant for theme-based development of destinations.